Kororu-lab/DMHSS/analysis/step1/readme.md

 ## Step 1 Analysis: Sentimental Score
 For the base of scoring we tried to use existing sentiment models from HuggingFace.
-Each document of Mongodb collection
+Each document of Mongodb collection got received their sentiemnts, and this dir is for their analysis results.

 ### Model 1: 'gooohjy/suicidal-electra'
 Model trained from Suicide and Depression Dataset obtained from Kaggle.
 For detailed info: https://huggingface.co/gooohjy/suicidal-electra